Cruciate Ligament Surgery For Dogs

-Dr. Conesa is has a passion for surgery and internal medicine.
+Dr. Dario has a passion for surgery and internal medicine.
 Before starting at Hilton Vet, Dario already had much experience with Cruciate Ligament Surgeries but has had the opportunity to do many during his time with us.

-Dr Heinrich has a keen interest in orthopedic surgeries such as cruciate repairs and patella locations.
-Having compleated hundreds of Cruciate Ligament Surgeries, Heinrich’s passion is to make the least invasive surgery with the most effective recovery possible.
+Dr Heinrich has a keen interest in orthopedic surgeries such as cruciate repairs and patella luxations.
+Having completed hundreds of Cruciate Ligament Surgeries, Heinrich’s passion is to make the least invasive surgery with the most effective recovery possible.

 Find out more or book your dog in now.

 Our team would love to find out how we can help you.
 Fill in the form with any questions you may have and a member of the team will be in touch.

 Here are two recent cruciate ligament surgeries that we have compleated for Bruce and Keisha.

 Frequently Asked Questions About Cruciate Ligament Surgery For Dogs

 Yes, dogs of all ages can have Cruciate Ligament Surgery.
 As dogs age, there may be an increase in the risks associated with the surgery.
 Any risks associated with the cruciate surgery on your pet will be addressed with you during the consultation.

 What Are The Risks Involved With Cruciate Ligament Surgery For My Dog?